xtXu/catkin-compile-commands/README.md

 # catkin-compile-commands

 Copied from this [issue](https://github.com/catkin/catkin_tools/issues/551).
-Generates `compile-commands.json` files using catkin.
+Generates `compile_commands.json` files using catkin, usually used with language servers like `clangd`.

 ## Prerequisites